• Transwest Logo

 Another important safety tip: be mindful of what you post online.
 Avoid sharing your real-time location or future travel plans on social media.
 It’s best to post photos and updates after you’ve left the area or once you’re back home.

 One of the most powerful safety tools you have is your intuition.
-Your mind often picks up on subtle cues that something isn’t right before you can fully explain why.
+Your mind often picks up on subtle cues that something isn’t right, long before you can fully explain why.
 If a campground, parking spot, or person gives you an uneasy feeling, trust that instinct.

 It is always okay to move, relocate, or leave entirely.
 Your safety and peace of mind are worth far more than sticking it out in a place that doesn’t feel right.